rickdevera/oh_cnapp/lessons/module-3-cspm-requirements.md

 #### Customer Requirements:

-- A complete inventory of their cloud assets across AWS, Azure, and GCP.
+1. A complete inventory of their cloud assets across AWS, Azure, and GCP.
-- Detailed visibility into the metadata and relationships of those resources.
+- Detailed visibility into the metadata and relationships of those resources. link [1]
  - The ability to search and filter across clouds for quick access to specific data points.
 - A contextual dashboard that categorizes resources by type for better analysis.
 - Identification of resource ownership to enforce accountability.